prabhjot-singh11/number-gussing-game-in-python/README.md

-two randomly chose by computer and play number guessing game
+two randomly chose by computer and play number guessing game. where computer will chose which player play first.